History of Nintendo: Famicom

-In 1982, Nintendo developed a prototype system called the Advanced Video System (AVS), which could be used as a simple home computer.
-Accessories including controllers, a tape drive, a joystick, and a light gun were developed for the system, but it never released.
-In July 1983, Nintendo released the Family Computer console in Japan, as its first attempt at a cartridge-based video game console.
-More than 500,000 units were sold within two months at around each.
+In 1983, Nintendo released their first cartridge-based game console, the Family Computer or "Famicom", in Japan.
+More than 500,000 units were sold within two months.
 After a few months of favorable sales, Nintendo received complaints that some Famicom consoles would freeze on certain games.
-The fault was found in a malfunctioning chip and Nintendo decided to recall all Famicom units that were currently on store shelves, at a cost of approximately $500,000.
+The fault was found in a malfunctioning chip and Nintendo decided to recall all Famicom units that were currently on store shelves.